Teen Pregnancies

 Traffic Light:

-Red: more than 1 more teenage pregnancy
+Red: more than 1% more teenage pregnancies than the State of Indiana

 Supporting Research